FailAcademy/learning/wdp-vancouver/_slides/week-08/01-intro-to-angular.md

 ## Type Annotations

 It's been said that **all programming is just transforming data**.
-Does this ring true for you?
-Type annotations help us write safe code by telling the compiler what *type* of data we're expecting our program to act on.
+Type Annotations help us write safe code by informing our program about what *type* of data we're expecting it to act on.
 If you attempt to assign the incorrect type to the `const` in the previous example, your code editor should give you a warning!
 This is called **static analysis**.
 TypeScript helps catch errors in our code *before* execution!